reactvienna/video-recording-setup/README.md

 ## Notes for the speaker

-- Ask the speaker should turn on screenrecording + internal mic on.
+- Ask the speaker to turn on screenrecording + internal mic on.
 This way you have another high quality video source which you can use for focusing on a slide or demo when cutting it together.
 The mic is useful to keep slides & footage in sync during editing.
 Thanks to Roland for this tip.
-- Remind the speaker to turn off recording after the Q&A before closing the notebook.
+- Remind the speaker to turn off recording right after the Q&A. Make sure the speaker saves the screen record before she/he closes the notebook.

 ## Before the talk